AthithBoloor/Generating-faces-using-GAAN-s/README.md

 # Generating-faces-using-GANs
-This project involves generation of faces using a genrative adverserial network using a celebrity face image data set.
+This project involves generation of faces using a Generative adversarial networks using a celebrity face image data set.